jimangel/jimangel.io/content/posts/2024-01-06-airthings-aranet-awair-ecowitt-integrations-in-ha/index.md

 ![Alt text](/img/awair.png)

-It's possible I would have liked this one more than the Airthings sensor - had I used it first.
+It's possible that I would have liked this one more than the Airthings sensor - had I used it first.
 One huge perk, over the Airthings, is the ability to run locally _or_ use the cloud.
 I wished it had a bit more sensors / data points - but, it is $100 less than the Airthings I'm comparing it to.

 The [integration setup in Home Assistant](https://www.home-assistant.io/integrations/awair/) was easy and the same for setting up the device on my phone.